The Honorary Degrees Committee annually seeks to identify potential nominees for the award of Honorary Degrees.

 Whilst it would be advantageous for potential recipients to have a Northern Ireland/Queen's connection, this is not a prerequisite.
 Ideally, an award should not only reflect positively on recipients in relation to their personal achievements, but should also raise the profile of the University and promote opportunities for the future development of strategic alliances.
 Nominations are, therefore, particularly encouraged in respect of figures of international standing and eminence.

-(i) Staff in Directorates - nominations should be completed and forwarded to your Director for consideration by the Registrar's Group (RG);
+(i) Staff in Directorates - nominations should be completed and forwarded to your Director for consideration by the Registrar's Group;

-(ii) Staff in Faculties - nominations should be completed and forwarded to your Head of School/Faculty Office for consideration by the Faculty Executive Board (FEB);
+(ii) Staff in Faculties - nominations should be completed and forwarded to your Head of School/Faculty Office for consideration by the Faculty Executive Board;

-(iii) All other nominations can be submitted using the online nomination form.
+(iii) All other nominations can be submitted using the online or postal nomination form.

-All nominations require to be forwarded to the Registrar's Office, in the strictest confidence.
-Nominations are accepted throughout the year and will be considered by the Search Committee during the formal selection process, which is initiated annually in May.
-To assist the Search Committee in the selection process, it is important that the pro forma be completed as fully as possible.
+All nominations should be forwarded to the Registrar's Office, in the strictest confidence.
+Nominations are accepted throughout the year and will be considered by the Committee during the formal selection process.
+To assist the Committee in the selection process, it is important that the pro forma be completed as fully as possible.

-Nominations should be forwarded to the Registrar's Office, in the strictest confidence, by Thursday, 28 September 2017.
+Nominations should be forwarded to the Registrar's Office, in the strictest confidence.